 Past Simon’s Town on the South Peninsula you’ll find out-of-this-world views from the cliffs of Cape Point.
 With beautiful fynbos, baboons, and ostriches, you’ll be surrounded by nature as you visit this historic area.
-Listen to their audio tour for the history of the lighthouse and coast and be sure to take a trip on the Flying Dutchman Funicular while you’re there.
-For exquisite food with a view, there is the Two Oceans Restaurant, while the gift shop will meet all your souvenir needs.
+Listen to their audio tour for the history of the lighthouse and coast and be sure to take a trip on the Cape Point The Flying Dutchman Funicular while you’re there.

-The hottest ticket in town is one to the Zeitz Mocca, the biggest contemporary art museum on the continent, opened in September last year.
+The hottest ticket in town is one to the Zeitz MOCAA, the biggest contemporary art museum on the continent.
 The museum hosts an incredible selection of contemporary African art housed in an old silo, which in itself is a marvel to admire.
 The view from the rooftop is also something worthy to write home about.
 The bustling surrounding area of the Silo District has some great restaurants, cafes, and gift shops to explore.
 Be sure to check out the trendy and pet-friendly Radisson Red where you can chill on the rooftop with drinks and enjoy the great view of the city and Table Mountain.

 The view of Table Mountain from Blouberg beach is the most postcard-perfect view in the Mother City.
 A favourite for families, kitesurfers, and surfers, this beach is wonderful for a walk along the coast and fish and chips or ice cream with a view.

-Long Street has long been the favourite of visitors to Cape Town, but it has some serious competition in Bree, Loop, and Kloof Street.
+Long Street has long been a favourite of visitors to Cape Town, but it has some serious competition in Bree, Loop, and Kloof Street.
 We’d recommend curios shopping and late night bar hopping on Long Street, with Beerhouse being a must for beer-lovers.
-Get something to eat on trendy Loop Street and end off the night at Arcade on Bree Street.
+Get something to eat on trendy Lop Street and end off the night at Arcade on Bree Street.

 The Sea Point Promenade